 - Level 4 (Transitional) - not eligible

 Parents/guardians are notified soon after testing.4.
 Upon meeting with the parents/guardians after initial testing and gathering more information about the student, the ELL coordinator will recommend appropriate placement.

 All ELL students will attend regular class(es) while participating in the ELL Program.

 - Eligible 6-12 students take one period of ELL class at their respective schools.

-5. All eligible students will take the English Language Proficiency Assessment for the 21st Century (ELPA21) Annual Test each spring to measure their progress and to determine future eligibility.
+5. All eligible students will take the English Language Proficiency Assessment for the 21st Century (ELPA21) Summative Test each spring to measure their progress and to determine future eligibility.

 - Those students who score at the transitional level on this test will exit the ELL Program at the end of the current school year and will no longer qualify for ELL services in the new school year.

 - Those students scoring at Levels 1-4 will continue receiving ELL services in the new school year.

 Benefits of ELL Program Participation:1.
 The ELL staff knows each student well.
 They act as the student’s advocate, monitoring progress and helping in communication with teachers to provide appropriate accommodations/modifications in class assignments and tests.

 3. Students in 6-12 grades have the Pass/No Grade option in more than one class.